 Don't forget to subscribe to my Monthly Newsletter!

 Have questions?
 Simply comment below or message me.
 If you make this recipe, please leave a comment and a starred review below.
 Thank you!

 - 1 large non-stick frying pan or skillet

 To Make the Vegetable Fritters

-- About 1 pound leek, thoroughly cleaned and chopped
+- 1 pound leeks, thoroughly cleaned and chopped about 500 grams

 - 1 teaspoon salt

 - Coat the bottom of a large skillet with two tablespoons of olive oil and heat over medium heat.
-Stir in the leeks—cook and stir for 5 to 10 minutes, or until tender—season to taste with salt and pepper.
-You can add some nutritional yeast at this point if preferred.
+Stir in the leeks—cook and stir for 5 minutes, or until tender—season to taste with salt and pepper.

-- Transfer the sauteed leeks into the batter and stir until everything is well combined.
+- Transfer the sauteed leeks into the reserved batter and stir until everything is well combined.